edgedelta/docs/docs/configuration/workflows.md

 A workflow maps inputs, processors, and outputs that are logically grouped, based on the underlying use-cases and analytics being performed.

+> **Note**
+>
+> To create a new workflow, you must have existing inputs, processors, destinations, thresholds, and filters to add to the new workflow.
+You cannot create a workflow without these existing components.

 ***

 ## Step 1: Access Workflows